Wyoming Court Records

 What to Do When You Get a Traffic Ticket in Wyoming?

-Upon receiving a Wyoming traffic ticket, a response can be made to the ticket on or before the date indicated on the ticket or the defendant risks added penalties, including an arrest warrant being issued.
-The agency which issued the ticket dictates which court the response may be made to; tickets issued by municipal/city police are heard in Municipal Court, while tickets issued by the Sheriff’s Department or Wyoming Highway Patrol are heard in Circuit Court.
+Upon receiving a Wyoming traffic ticket, a response can be made to the ticket on or before the date indicated on the ticket, or the defendant risks added penalties, including an arrest warrant being issued.
+The agency that issued the ticket dictates which court the response may be made to; tickets issued by municipal/city police are heard in Municipal Court, while tickets issued by the Sheriff's Department or Wyoming Highway Patrol are heard in Circuit Court.
 The appropriate court may be indicated on the ticket.
 When responding, the defendant can choose to:

 - Pay the traffic ticket